eduvpn/documentation/README.md

 for announcements of updates and discussion about running eduVPN/Let's Connect!.

+# IRC Contact

-You can also join IRC for questions & feedback on [Libera.Chat](https://libera.chat/), channel `#eduvpn`.
+You can also join IRC for _technical_ questions/discussions/feedback on [Libera.Chat](https://libera.chat/), channel `#eduvpn`.
 Please stick around for a while to wait for a response!

+You can also easily use the [Web Chat](https://web.libera.chat/#eduvpn) if you can't be bothered to setup an IRC client.
+See you there!

 ## Instruction Videos